Protect your boat and the water with antifouling paint

 5 reasons to go for an antifouling paint

-The sheer volume of international trade and travel conducted on our seas shows our reliance on these waterways for much of our day to day life.
-The possibly harmful effects of this traffic on our marine environment cannot be overlooked, and this is driving the demand for effective, low cost, low impact antifouling paint as integral part of a vessel’s complete coating system.
+The possibly harmful effects of this traffic on our marine environment cannot be overlooked, and this is driving the demand for effective, low cost, low impact antifouling paint as integral part of a boat’s complete coating system.
 Antifouling paint should be applied because it:

 - Increases the maximum speed of a ship

 - Increases a ship’s durability

 - Lowers fuel consumption